reflectoring/reflectoring.github.io/_posts/2019-02-03-spring-boot-data-jpa-test.md

 executed on the target database, so that it executes only those that have not been executed before.

-To activate Flyway, we just need to drop in the dependency in our `build.gradle` file (similar if we'd use Maven):
+To activate Flyway, we just need to drop the dependency into our `build.gradle` file (similar if we'd use Maven):

 ```groovy
 compile('org.flywaydb:flyway-core')
 ```

-Hibernate's `ddl-auto` configuration will automatically back off, so that Flyway has precedence and will by default execute all SQL scripts it finds in the folder `src/main/resources/db/migration` against our in-memory test database.
+Hibernate's `ddl-auto` configuration will automatically back off if we have not specifically configured it, so that Flyway has precedence and will by default execute all SQL scripts it finds in the folder `src/main/resources/db/migration` against our in-memory test database.